2022 Regular Session

 WHEREAS, Norman Gillespie served as a leader and mentor and consistently lectured on the professional standards of the practice, including ethics, integrity, civility, courtesy and adherence to the Golden Rule.
 His life honored both The Mississippi Bar and this Great State that he loved and served: NOW, THEREFORE, BE IT RESOLVED BY THE SENATE OF THE STATE OF MISSISSIPPI, That we do hereby commend the outstanding judicial career and military service of Honorable Norman L. Gillespie of Oxford, Mississippi, and extend the sympathy of the Mississippi Senate to his surviving family on his passing.

-BE IT FURTHER RESOLVED, That this resolution be presented to the Bluz Boys, and be made available to the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That this resolution be presented to the surviving family of Honorable Norman L. Gillespie, forwarded to The Mississippi Bar and the Mississippi Supreme Court, and made available to the Capitol Press Corps.